manishtomar/bloc/README.rst

    :target: https://codecov.io/github/manishtomar/bloc
    :alt: Test Coverage

-Simple single-master group membership framework that helps in partitioning workloads or stateless data amoing multiple nodes.
+Simple single-master group membership framework based on Twisted that helps in partitioning workloads or stateless data among multiple nodes.
+There is a standalone server provided as a twist plugin that needs to be run.
+Nodes

 It reliably provides each node with following two pieces of information: